UltraMessaging/um_troubleshoot/README.md

 ["lbmsrc"](https://ultramessaging.github.io/currdoc/doc/example/index.html#examplelbmsrc_c)
 program, which only publishes one topic.

-Now let's find the monitoring record with the unrecoverable transport loss.
 Search for:
 ````
 LBT-RM datagrams unrecoverable.*: [^0]
 ````
+to find the monitoring record with the unrecoverable transport loss.
 ````
 Receiver statistics received from lbmrcv at 10.29.3.101, process ID=96ed, object ID=2344240, context instance=0d5f10a7eba3f94a, domain ID=0, sent Mon May 23 15:11:30 2022
 Source: LBTRM:10.29.4.121:12091:a7f10561:239.101.3.10:14400